 13.5 A process should be established for dealing with diversity related issues and complaints by members of the ICANN Community.

 Recommendation 6: ICANN staff should provide support and tools for the SO/AC/groups to assist them in assessing their diversity in an appropriate manner.
-ICANN should also identify Sstaff or community resources that can assist SO/ACs or other components of the community with diversity related activities and strategies
+ICANN should also identify Staff or community resources that can assist SO/ACs or other components of the community with diversity related activities and strategies

 Recommendation 7: ICANN staff should develop and publish a process for dealing with diversity related complaints and issues.